John Light (actor): Career

 Light joined the cast of "Uncle Vanya" at the Theatre Royal Bath for a limited run in summer 2019.
 The production marked the directorial debut of Rupert Everett.
 During rehearsals, Everett accidentally injured Light's eye, which later led to Light falling off stage.
 Light performed using a crutch.

-In 2022, Light appeared as a Confederate soldier in Around the World in 80 Days (2021 TV series).
+In 2022, Light appeared as a Confederate soldier in Around the World in 80 Days.

 Personal life

 In 2005, Light began dating Canadian film and television actress Neve Campbell.
-The couple became engaged in December 2005, and married on 5 May 2007 in Malibu, California.
+They became engaged in December 2005, and married on 5 May 2007 in Malibu, California.
 Campbell filed for divorce from Light on 30 June 2010 in Los Angeles.